The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2022-24772: Digitalbazaar Forge Signature Forgery

-CVE-2022-24772 is a signature forgery vulnerability in Digitalbazaar Forge (node-forge) that allows attackers to forge RSA PKCS#1 v1.5 signatures.
-This post covers technical details, affected versions, and mitigation.
+CVE-2022-24772 is a signature forgery vulnerability in Digitalbazaar Forge (node-forge) affecting RSA PKCS#1 v1.5 signature verification.
+This article covers technical details, affected versions, and mitigation.

 CVE-2022-24772 Overview